scrapy/scrapy/docs/topics/request-response.rst

         The same as :attr:`text`, but available as a method.
 This method is kept for backwards compatibility; please prefer ``response.text``.

+    .. method:: TextResponse.urljoin(url)

+        Constructs an absolute url by combining the Response's base url with a possible relative url.
+The base url shall be extracted from the ``<base>`` tag, or just the Response's :attr:`url` if there is no such tag.

 HtmlResponse objects
 --------------------